 Determining the purpose will then help you determine who should attend, how many, and at what kind of location.
 And of course, it is important to know who your audience is so that you have relevant examples and stories they can relate to.

-For example, if you are speaking to a women’s group, you probably don’t want to only use a bunch of sports analogies.
+For example, if you are speaking to a women’s group, your leadership style needs to be crafted for the audience, you probably don’t want to only use a bunch of sports analogies.

 In my work, I use a pre-program questionnaire that is filled out by the workshop planner or the individual attendees, so I am clear on what outcome we are looking to create once the training is over.